-It can help to talk to your doctor and explain your worries and fears.
-Together you should be able to come up with a treatment plan that is best for you.
+If you have other health conditions it can help to talk to your doctor.
+You can explain any worries and fears.
+Together you will be able to work out the best treatment plan for you.

 Rated 3 out of 5 based on 7 votes

 Question about cancer?
 Contact our information nurse team